 There are many other traps for customers including disaster recovery and standby environments, user numbers at the ‘multiplexing front end’, and the use of Oracle Technology Network Free Developer Licences for evaluation.

+Regardless of the stage at which we become involved, our consultants will examine your current licence entitlements and how they are being deployed across your company, working with management and your IT organisation to ensure that no licence is being misused.
 Where we find compliance risks, we have extensive experience in developing low-cost, low-disruption solutions that can be rapidly rolled out across your organisation to protect you against claims by the licensor.

 The expertise you need

 The initial stage of an audit is to provide Oracle with configuration information via an Oracle supplied spreadsheet.
 If Oracle decides to go further, their Licence Management Services (LMS) Group is engaged.
 Currently, LMS will provide a set of scripts for the organisation to run.
 These scripts interrogate both the hardware/OS and installed Oracle software, are quite intrusive and require privileged logins.
 The scripts search the OS and the database for markers that show current or past use of licensable software (e.g. individual Options and Management Packs), as well as the user population.

 The script outputs are then returned to Oracle.
 The scripts have many checks to ensure that the output is not tampered with.
 Overall it is a significantly intrusive process and often raises serious security concerns for the targeted organisation.

 Accidental non-compliance is not an excuse.
 LMS scripts can find historical traces of usage – even to the point where an option or pack was activated but not used.